28 November 2025

 Chablis is a classic choice for a reason.
 The best Chablis wines are a thrill to drink and add more than a splash of sophistication to anybody’s turkey.
 We’ve been working with Domaine Philippe Goulley for a very long time and have no hesitation in suggesting his Chablis Premier Cru Montmains to you.

 For another Chardonnay for turkey, Domaine Bousquet’s Reserve Chardonnay is a lovely ‘New World’ Chardonnay with plenty of richness.
-Made from the best plots only, 50% of the wine is blended in French oak and 50% in stainless steel for the perfect oaky balance.
+Made from the best plots only, 50% of the wine is blended in French oak and 50% in stainless steel for the perfect buttery balance.

 A lovely Gewurz and Riesling